DiveFish/PPATS/README.md

 |Noun-headed PP|`nounheadedpp`|
 |PP in idiom|`idm`|

+The properties are accessible through the annotations.
+Parsers can be evaluated against the full test suite or particular properties in order to test their abilities of solving various kinds of PP attachment ambiguities.

-The base case consists of a verb-headed PP that has two attachment head candidates which is the most frequent kind of PP attachment ambiguities.
-The PP consists of a preposition, a determiner and a noun.
-This configuration has been selected based on frequenties in the TüBa-D/Z v11 UD corpus.
+The base case consists of a verb-headed PP that has two attachment head candidates which is the most frequent kind of PP attachment ambiguity.
+The base PP consists of a preposition, a determiner and a noun.
+This configuration has been selected based on frequencies in the TüBa-D/Z UD corpus (version 11).

 ## Searching prepositions and meanings